boyter/scc/README.md

 ### Configuration Files

-`scc` can read default flags from a configuration file so you do not have to retype them or hide them in shell aliases.
+`scc` can read default flags from a configuration file to avoid creating shell aliases.
-The format is an *opts-list* in the style of ripgrep and bat: the file is simply a list of the same command-line flags you would otherwise type, and anything valid on the command line is valid in the file.
+The format is an *opts-list* in the style of ripgrep and bat: the file is simply a list of the same command-line flags you would otherwise type, and anything valid on the command line is valid in the file, with the exception of output flags.

 Format rules: